 Theatrics include gestures, body movement, dramatic pauses, character voices, facial expressions, speaking slowly and clearly.

-Props include visuals for setting and characters, realia, masks for role play, costumes for role play, hand or finger puppets, interactive slides or storyboard.
+Props include visuals for setting and characters, realia, masks for role play, costumes for role play, hand or finger puppets, interactive slides, or storyboards.

 Rehearsals include memorizing the text, including questions for students, using cue cards, practicing in front of the mirror.